trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 However, one week later, sales were abandoned after Berlin Zoo apparently warned that “a cute lion cub” could grow into a powerful big cat within three months.[^16] But other department stores with “wild animals” on offer persevered.
 Harrods Pet Kingdom in London, which opened in 1917, could grant almost any wish, from tigers and panthers to baby elephants, lions, and alligators.
 In 1976, the Endangered Species Act forced the department store to reduce its product range, but the animal department did not permanently close its doors until 2014.[^17] Regardless, keeping predators in private homes is still in fashion and suggests that the long tradition of lion cub pictures has influenced the idea of predators as pets and “stuffed animals toys”.

-## Behind the pictures: Image and breeding economies
+## Behind the Pictures: Image and Breeding Economies

 The fact that it was only juvenile animals being depicted in zoo lion cub photos was not just due to the cuddly animal factor.[^18] The little lions were soon too big to interact with humans safely.
 The animals were not allowed to be more than two to six months old[^19] and were therefore only suitable as “photography lions”, as the Berlin zoo director [[material.katharina-heinroth]] describes the juvenile animals in a 1951 letter,[^20] for a limited period of time.
 The age limit for the job as a “photography lion” created a constant demand for young animals.[^21] Lion cub pictures that seem to show the same lion again and again therefore depended on zoos and photographers being able to procure lion cubs from animal dealers or from other zoos.
 Where did the lion cubs come from?
 Since the founding of zoological gardens in the 19th century, lions had been one of their main attractions.
 Around 1890, as the Berlin zoo director Ludwig Heck later recalled, “imported original lions”, i.e., that had been caught in the wild, were still a sensation and came with a corresponding price tag.[^22] In 1890, the Alfeld animal dealer Carl Reiche, for example, requested 5000 marks for a lion imported from South Africa in 1890, which Antwerp Zoo was prepared to pay.
 In the mid-1930s, when zoos were opening their first photo booths, the situation had changed: Heck was now writing about “masses of lions” from the wild and in-house breeding programmes, and zoos barely knew what to do with all the lions, which were being bred on an almost factory-like scale.
 Leipzig Zoo in particular had gained the reputation of being a “veritable lion factory”,[^23] supplying other zoos and the odd zoo photographer with lion cubs.[^24]

 The ways in which the animals were entangled within economies of trade and bartering is demonstrated by a letter from Berlin Zoo director Katharina Heinroth to the director of Leipzig Zoo in 1951: “We were gifted an approximately four-month-old female lion by the Kyriazi cigarette company”, writes Heinroth.
 These kinds of animal gifts, for which the giver usually wanted to be explicitly acknowledged by name, turned zoo animals into advertising media that closely linked the animal and the product in zoo visitors’ perception.
 The animal was clearly supposed to be used as a “photography lion”, but shortly after it arrived, it had already been discarded again because, at four months old, it was already “too old to serve as a photography lion.
 She is very prickly, and our photographer is crying out for a small lion.”[^25] Leipzig Zoo director Max Schneider promised her a specimen from his breeding programme, in return for which he received flamingos to the value of 300 marks.
 This clearly shows how zoo management helped the photographer to obtain and later get rid of young lions.
 Katharina Heinroth was probably thinking about the publicity the zoo photographer could generate for her zoo, which was still in the process of being rebuilt.
 At Berlin Tierpark, too, which was opened in 1955, the privately run photo booth purchased most of its six-week-old animals from the bastions of East German lion breeding, the zoos in Leipzig and Cottbus.
 The photographer fed the animals by bottle until, at the age of three months, they could be used for a while in photos.[^26] The only way to produce images on the basis of the continuous “consumption” of animals, especially in order to serially (re-)produce the same motif, was by means of reproduction, meaning that the production of images was closely linked to the “almost factory-like” breeding techniques.

-## The critique gets louder
+## The Critique Gets Louder

 It was precisely these issues that brought lion cub photography under fire in the 1980s.
 There was a noticeable increase in the number of enquiries and complaints landing on the desks of zoo administrations in this period, and it is probably no coincidence that this was happening as the environmental movement began to gain ground.
 Most authors were concerned that the animals were not being treated in a species-appropriate way.
 Animal rights activists and zoo visitors were now increasingly denouncing the way that photography lions were being kept.
 Some of them wanted to know where the animals came from, others where they would go once they had grown out of the “cuddly age” and could not be used anymore.[^27] A number of visitors claimed that they had noticed that the lions were “lying around apathetically, looking sleepy” and that they had clearly been sedated.
 One particularly committed author threatened to report the zoo to animal welfare.[^28] The author’s critique was also directed at “animal keeping practices” and did not beat about the bush when it came to their suspicions regarding the (ill) treatment of the animals.
 At the same time, critique was being directed at the motif itself, which leads back to the politics of images.
 For “photos suitable for family albums”, the “lion is presented as a kind of ‘lap dog’” – a belittlement of the animals which, for pedagogical reasons, should be rejected, as the author argued.[^29] When viewing these kinds of photos, some people were reminded of the practices of “thoughtless, profit-greedy photographers in various holiday countries“,[^30] while others went so far as to accuse the photographer of the capitalistic “exploitation of the animals” and deliberately placed their critique within a larger conservation context: